davehewy/terraform-scaffold/README.md

 # terraform-scaffold
-Simple aim of creating a Terraform scaffold repo for the base of your projects.
+Simple Terraform scaffold repo for the base of your projects.

+### Overview

+Un-opionated lightweight scaffolding of a basic terraform repo.
+Deliberately lightweight (& for the time being un-finished).

+Yes there is a considerable amount more I could be doing with tf.sh & I may well add to that over the coming months.
+Most projects will not require additional complexity.

+### To do

+- Add better examples in environments
+- Show how components can be shared to the environment workspaces
+- Allow for variables to be passed to the final terraform cmd from the bin/tf.sh wrapper
+- Improve the bin/tf.sh wrapper
+    - nice args
+    - var passing to underlying cmd
+    - pre-flight checks
+    - input validation

 ### Structure